gaetanomatonti/swift-design-tokens/Documentation/Configuration.md

 - `colors`: The tool will generate outputs for any color tokens in the design tokens JSON.
   - `input`: The path to the input design token files. (default: global `input`)
   - `output`: The path of the directory where the output should be generated. (default: global `output`)
-  - `formats`: The list of formats for the generated outputs.
-(Possible values: SwiftUI, UIKit).
 - `dimensions`: The tool will generate outputs for any dimension tokens in the design tokens JSON.
   - `input`: The path to the input design token files. (default: global `input`)
   - `output`: The path of the directory where the output should be generated. (default: global `output`)